 Take a moment to check out the full video series on clues found in trees and forests.

-"By prioritising our wellbeing we can free up our creative capacity as we reconnect with nature and align our creative ambitions with nature’s needs."
+"As we reconnect with nature we can free up our creative capacity and align our ambitions with nature’s needs."

 Woodland photographer Simon Baxter explores how the restorative power of woods and forests led him to a career in photography.